lancerace/splyt-frontend/README.md

    Reason: Your terminal might not have access to node_modules/.bin folder locally.
 Try using gitbash terminal to execute npm installation command.

 ```

+## To use

+Clone project.
+Open CLI and execute
+ - npm install
+ - npm install --only=dev

 ## For fast transfer Atom packages & settings to other computer.